golemhq/golem/docs/source/tutorial-part-2.md

 To select which location Golem should use, set the *test_data* setting to 'csv' or 'infile'.

-**Note**: All csv values are considered strings.
+**Note**: All csv values are considered as strings.
 If you need different value types use the 'infile' setting.

 ### Using the Data Table